Darlington railway station: Facilities

-The station is fully staffed; the ticket office is open throughout the week (06:00–20:00/21:00 weekdays, 06:30–19:45 Saturdays, 07:45–20:00 Sundays).
-There is a waiting room and a first class lounge on the platform, with the lounge open between 06:00 and 20:00 each day; on Sundays, it opens at 08:00.
+The station is fully staffed and the ticket office is open throughout the week.
+(Note: Opening hours are 06:00–20:00/21:00 weekdays, 06:30–19:45 Saturdays, 07:45–20:00 Sundays.)
+There is a waiting room and a first class lounge on the platform.
+(Note: The lounge is open between 06:00 and 20:00 each day; on Sundays, it opens at 08:00.)
+Self-service ticket machines are also provided for use.

+Train running information is offered via digital passenger information system displays, announcements and timetable posters.
+Step-free access to all platforms is via ramps from the subway, linking the platforms with the main entrance and car park.

-Self-service ticket machines are also provided for use outside the opening hours for the booking office and for collecting pre-paid tickets.
-Various retail outlets are located in the main buildings, including a coffee shop, grocers and newsagents.
+Several retail outlets are located in the main buildings, including a coffee shop, grocer and newsagent.
 Vending machines, toilets, a photo booth, payphone and cash machines are also provided.

-Train running information is offered via digital CIS displays, announcements and timetable posters.
-Step-free access to all platforms is via ramps from the subway, linking the platforms with the main entrance and car park.